ACS Digital Disruptors Awards

 Steve is a Fellow of ACS, and holds a degree in Computing Science from the University of Technology, Sydney.

 Maria has always been passionate about women playing a bigger role in the ICT industry.
-She has been an active member of ACS for ten years including her role as a member of the Victorian Branch Executive Committee for the last two years.
+She has been an active member of ACS for 10 years including her role as a member of the Victorian Branch Executive Committee for the last three years.
 Maria is the current Chair of ACS Victoria.

 He believes strongly in applying his vision, leadership and passion to challenges that improve services and provide positive pubic dividends.